-The University of Nebraska-Lincoln has received more than $11 million in total philanthropic support from Johnny Carson, a 1949 graduate of the University.
+The University of Nebraska-Lincoln has received more than $38 million in total philanthropic support from Johnny Carson, a 1949 graduate of the University, and the Johnny Carson Foundation.

 In November 2004, the University announced a $5.3 million gift from Carson to support the theatre and film programs in the Hixson-Lied College of Fine and Performing Arts.
 Of that gift, $4.3 million is for renovation and expansion of the Temple Building at UNL, home to the theatre program and where Carson studied radio.
 Another $1 million created an endowment to keep performance spaces current with latest advances in lighting and sound technologies.